subraizada3/Impact/README.md

 * Add python-impact webserver from [https://github.com/amadeus/python-impact/](https://github.com/amadeus/python-impact/)
   * Update first line from `#!/usr/bin/env python` to `#!/usr/bin/env python2`
 * Update jsmin.php to latest version (used to bake project)
+* Made minor code changes for simplicity and ease of use